IFS AB: Investment by EQT (2015–)

 In 2015, IFS had reached more than one million global users and was acquired by EQT, a Swedish private equity group.
 IFS released its most recent ERP system, IFS Applications 10, in 2018 – the same year that Darren Roos was appointed as CEO, followed by IFS Field Service Management 6 in 2019.

-In July 2020, the EQT VII fund sold IFS AB to the successor funds EQT VIII and EQT IX, and global growth private equity firm, TA Associates, which became a minority partner at a transaction value in excess of US$3.3 million.
+In July 2020, the EQT VII fund sold IFS AB to the successor funds EQT VIII and EQT IX, and global growth private equity firm, TA Associates, which became a minority partner at a transaction value in excess of US$3 billion.
 In March 2022, IFS announced that Hg, a leading software and services investor, would become a significant minority shareholder in IFS and WorkWave.
 Long-term investor EQT remains the majority shareholder, with Hg and TA Associates as significant minority shareholders.
 The transaction values IFS and WorkWave at $10 billion and sets both companies up to further grow their position as leading players in growing sectors.
+In April 2024, EQT sold a $3 billion stake in IFS to Abu Dhabi Investment Authority and Canada Pension Plan.

+In April 2025, IFS launched Nexus Black, a strategic initiative focused on accelerating the adoption of Industrial AI across asset-intensive industries.
+The program is designed to co-develop AI-driven solutions with customers, targeting use cases such as predictive maintenance, intelligent scheduling, and autonomous decision-making.
+Also in April 2025, IFS set a Guinness World Record for the longest static indoor billboard.
+The 304-foot-long installation at Chicago O’Hare International Airport was part of a global campaign to highlight the company’s focus on Industrial AI and the growing impact of its IFS.ai platform on its customers.